RichardLaBrie/paRafac_correction/README.md

 cube=PARAFAC.cube.design(dot.number = 2)

 ## Structure of the folders:
 The 'excitation and emission correction' .csv files (Excorr and Emcorr, respectively) have to be in the same folder as the .Rproj file.
+The files available with the packages are given only as example.
+You should use your own correction files given with your fluorometer.

 FDOM, CDOM and nano files must be in their respective repositories and must respect the lower/upper case format (uppercase for CDOM and FDOM; lowercase for nano).
 All FDOM and CDOM files must have the same name.